Does your design team need a reset?

 Start with “what is” today.

 Interview your team.
 I know it's hard to be impartial, but treat team interviews as if they're a research project.
 Ask your team what's in their way.
-Ask how they'd improve the team and process and take notes.
+Ask how they'd improve the team and take notes.
 Make sure to actively listen.
+If you're remote, this can be especially hard.
+Be sure to read my guide on remote team management.

 Be honest with yourself.
 Are you a good leader?
 Do you have more to learn?
 Of course you do.
 We all do!
 Approach team optimization with an open mind knowing you may be playing a role in the problem.
 Part of this is looking introspectively at how you spend your time.